 - When you see “Completed”, congratulations, you’ve successfully moved your iPhone data to your new Samsung Galaxy S7/S7 Edge.

-Samsung Smart Switch only support data transfer like contacts, calendar, messages, photos and alarm.
-What if you want to transfer other content like music, videos and call logs?
-Hence, here recommend you Phone Transfer, a professional program enables you to transfer data like media files, apps, notes, call logs, contacts, messages among Android, iPhone, Blackberry and Nokia via USB cable in one-click.
+Samsung Smart Switch only supports data transfer like contacts, calendar, messages, photos, and alarms.
+What if you want to transfer other content like music, videos, and call logs?
+Hence, here recommend Phone Transfer, a professional program that enables you to transfer data like media files, apps, notes, call logs, contacts, messages among Android, iPhone, Blackberry, and Nokia via USB cable in one-click.
 Go ahead and read the tutorial on How to Switch Data from iPhone to Android.

 Alternatively, Samsung Smart Switch offers PC and Mac apps to help with the transition process.
 You can download the computer software and using Smart Switch and iCloud/iTunes backup to move data from your old iOS device to your new Samsung Galaxy S7.